Atlas-OS/docs/docs/en/localization.md

 When it comes to translating the title, however, things get a little more complicated.
 Find the `i18n` section under "Plugins" in the `mkdocs.yml` file to update titles to your local language.
 Once there, replicate the existing `nav_translations` examples in other languages but apply them to your language instead.

 All of the original (english) titles that can be translated can be found in the "nav" section of the `mkdocs.yml` file.
+You can view the "nav" section directly in the `mkdocs.yml` file [here](https://github.com/Atlas-OS/docs/blob/i18n/mkdocs.yml#L140-L144).

 If you're not sure how to do your nav_translations to properly translate your page titles, check out the example below: